-Lee Flying Association is dedicated to current and future aviation use of the airfield at Lee-On-Solent.
+Lee Flying Association supports aviation use of the airfield at Lee-On-Solent.

-Membership is open to all who support the Association's aspiration that Lee-On-Solent airfield be operated as a general aviation airfield - open for public aviation and community uses, including gliding - alongside priority flights by the Search and Rescue helicopters of the Maritime and Coastguard Agency.
+Membership is open to all who support the Association's wish that Lee-On-Solent airfield be operated as a general aviation airfield - open for public aviation and community uses.

 LFA was formed in 2007 to oppose the May 2007 ban of all powered light aircraft flying during gliding operations, and later the closure of the airfield to llight GA aircraft altogether.
 On 18 October 2007 Hampshire Police announced the airfield would be closed to all users other than Hampshire Police Air Support Unit (HPASU), the Maritime and Coastguard Agency (MCA) and Portsmouth Naval Gliding Club (PNGC) from 16 November 2007.

-LFA succeeded in reversing that decision and working with other agencies such as the Aircraft Owners & Pilots Association and the Civil Aviation Authority produced operating procedures that were acceptable to the authorities and would ensure continued safe operation of the airfield.
+LFA succeeded in reversing that decision and working with other agencies such as the Aircraft Owners & Pilots Association and the Civil Aviation Authority produced operating procedures acceptable to the authorities and would ensure continued safe operation of the airfield.
 A new Aerodrome Manual was produced by the LFA for Hampshire Constabulary, a new and legal Air/Ground Radio Service was introduced, manned by the Gliding Centre, and a Airspace Letter of Agreement was produced to resolve issues arising from the fact that most of the Aerodrome lies within the Aerodrome Traffic Zone of MoD Fleetlands Heliport.

-For the airfield to survive against the constant threat of non-aviation development, it needs to be supported in attracting aviation businesses and users into Daedalus, which will in turn benefit the local economy.
-In addition LFA has itself taken a lease on hangarage and hard standing on the eastern side, enable it to offer facilities to its members and to pilots visiting South Hampshire.
+To survive against the constant threat of non-aviation development, the airfield needs to be supported in attracting aviation businesses and users into Daedalus, in turn benefitting the local economy.
+LFA has itself taken a lease on hangarage and hard standing on the eastern side, enabling it to offer facilities to its members and to pilots visiting South Hampshire.